clairekurgan/randommenu/README.md

 # randommenu
-Random lunch menu description generator
+Random lunch meal generator
+Also allows user to create their own desired meal out of various food options